sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ### 1/25/21 -

 Today I will finish below tasks -
-1. write separate code for rebuilding observations_df and saving the columns
+1. write separate code for rebuilding observations_df and saving the columns - done, need to refactor the new code
 2. note down test cases in a test case document and start building scripts
 3. start building the make_dataset.py code, note down starategy
 4. Make the autodocs work - resolve the 'make: *** No rule to make target 'html'.
 Stop.' error.